University of Illinois Arboretum

 The University of Illinois Arboretum (160 acre) is a new arboretum, with gardens, currently under construction on the University of Illinois Urbana-Champaign campus.
-It is located at the intersection of Florida and Lincoln Avenue, Urbana, Illinois, and open daily without charge.
+The arboretum is located at the intersection of Florida and Lincoln Avenue, Urbana, Illinois, and open daily without charge.

 The arboretum has been constructed on the university's south campus farmlands.
 As of 2017, developed sections are as follows: